Where in the world are you?

 Contemporary clean lines meet rustic, with details inspired by our love of sailing.
 Like the look of our Arundel collection inside?
 This is its other half.

 We liked the idea of taking the classic refectory table outside.
-So, we designed Bordeaux.
+So, we designed Harmondsworth.
 It has a slightly unusual leg shape though, which is designed so it doesn’t get in the way of your own legs.